 The very short exploration: Gold miners extract gold ore from a mine and then process it into gold.
 And they try to do that at a cost that's less than the price they sell the gold for, generating a profit.
 The ideal situation: Holding gold miners that have low costs of production while gold prices are both increasing and higher than those companies' costs to produce the gold.

 It's a market-cap-weighted ETF, which means the bigger the stock, the greater the percentage of assets GDX invests in it.
-The ETF is heavily weighted, then, in bigger miners such as Newmont (NEM, 13.7% of assets), Barrick Gold (ABX, 13.2) and Franco-Nevada (FNV, 7.3%).
-In fact, nearly two-thirds of the fund's assets are concentrated in just the top 10 holdings – a condition that can be referred to as "top-heavy."
+The ETF is heavily weighted, then, in bigger miners such as Newmont (NEM (opens in new tab), 13% of assets), Barrick Gold (GOLD (opens in new tab), 10%) and Franco-Nevada (FNV (opens in new tab), 9%).
+In fact, almost two-thirds of the fund's assets are concentrated in just the top 10 holdings.

 VanEck Vectors Junior Gold Miners ETF

-- Assets under management: $6.4 billion
+- Assets under management: $3.9 billion

 Another way to leverage gold that's even riskier than traditional miners but also has more "pop" potential: junior miners.